-This posting is for full-time CNA positions in the Dementia Unit - Various shifts available.
+This posting is for part-time Medicaton Technician CNA-M positions in the Skilled Unit - Various shifts available.

 Summary of Major Functions

 The Medication Technician– C.N.A.-M is responsible for the administration of certain medications to residents as prescribed for them by their licensed care providers under the direction of the Licensed Nurse, in accordance with State and Federal regulations and facility policy.This position may also entail functioning as a C.N.A, which would include other nursing directed activities, including provision of personal care services, assistance, support and supervision for residents and other designated duties assigned by their supervisor.

 Essential Functions and Work Role Responsibilities